CuratorCat/pcc-archive.org/wiki/collections/grandmas/index.md

 ![](./assets/claim-grandmas.jpg)

-Grandmas are claimed with [Grandma's Nightstand](../kittyvault-purrks/8-grandma-s-nightstand.md), 1 Nightstand for 1 Grandma. **Public Kittens Claim will open on May 16, 2022, and will be closed on Jun 13, 2022.
+Grandmas are claimed with [Grandma's Nightstand](../kittyvault-purrks/8-grandma-s-nightstand.md), 1 Nightstand for 1 Grandma. **Public Grandmas Claim will open on May 16, 2022, and will be closed on Jun 13, 2022.
 Unredeemed Nightstands will be pulled back.**

 Claim Page: Please wait for PCC Official Announcement